ko6iue/adi2kml/README.md

 ## Maidenhead Calculations

-The `adi2kml.scm` script loads the `maidenhead.scm` file in order to convert maidenhead coordinates to GPS and calculate bearing and distance between to maidenhead locators.
+The `adi2kml.scm` script loads the `maidenhead.scm` file in order to have methods for converting maidenhead coordinates to GPS and calculating bearing and distance between two maidenhead locators.

 All GPS coordinates, bearing, and distances are calculated and do not rely on that information being present in the ADIF file.

+The maidenhead grid square you provide on the `adi2kml` commandline is used in these calculations.

 ## Limitations and TODOs